 In brief, a script supervisor is one of the essential crew members on-site since they serve as the eyes and ears of numerous departments, ensuring that the project’s massive jigsaw puzzle gets reassembled later.

 Responsibilities of a Script Supervisor

-During filming, the script supervisor serves as a central point for all production information and is responsible for the following:
+During filming, the script supervisor serves as a central point for all product information and is responsible for the following:

 - The positioning of the leading actor(s)

 - Screen direction of their movement

 - Type of lens used

 - Necessary action performed during the shot